raphael-da-silva/raphael-da-silva.github.io/_posts/2020-04-07-take-care-yourself.md

 ---
 layout: post
-title: Take care of yourself
+title: Take care of yourself - So much on my mind I just can’t recline
 ---

 ***This is my first post writed in english language, please be nice with me and forgive my mistakes.
 After this disclaimer I will start the article subject.***